Patrick Roe started The Logan Press in 2004 after half a lifetime of supplying, restoring and moving old letterpress machinery and equipment.

 They had 25 years experience of this work, having grown from the renowned Printing House Museum in Cockermouth, Cumbria.

 At the beginning of 2020, AMR Press and The Logan Press decided to merge and became AMR Logan Press.
-The premises Josiah Wade first built in Halifax for the manufacture of Arab presses was Crown Works, so the Finedon building took this name.
-Melanie Hollin keeps everything running smoothly and is the first point of contact over the ’phone.
+The premises Josiah Wade first built in Halifax for the manufacture of Arab presses was Crown Works, so the Irthlingborough buildings took this name.

 With experience of running an engineering company, Melanie Hollin was the obvious choice to keep everything running smoothly.
-She is the first point of contact over the ’phone or email and handles all the estimating, invoicing and accounts.
+She is the first point of contact over the ’phone or email and handles all the estimating, invoicing, accounts and anything else you can think of.